Phoebe Ruguru

 Phoebe Ruguru (born 1997) is a Kenyan film producer known for producing the film 18 Hours which won the Best Overall Movie in Africa, at the 2018 AMVCA.
 This category had never seen a Kenyan film be nominated, and so marked history as the first Kenyan film to be nominated and win in the history of the awards.

 Early life

 Phoebe Ruguru was born in Kenya and lived with her parents in Nakuru before moving to Limuru with her mother when her parents divorced.
 Phoebe attended nursery school at a small school called Sunflower and then went to Gramabe Academy in Kabuku, Limuru.
-She moved to St. Peter's Girls Boarding School in Elburgon, Molo, in her fourth year then to Brook Hill Academy before moving to England age 11.
+She moved to St. Peter's Girls Boarding School in Elburgon, Molo, in her fourth year then to Brook Hill Academy before moving to England at age 11.

 In her A-Levels, Phoebe studied at the King’s School (The Cathedral), Peterborough, UK and joined SOAS, University of London to study BA International Relations and Anthropology (Combined degree).
 She was drawn to the degree course in an effort to develop an understanding of different cultures and concepts she is drawn to, such as equality through female empowerment, education, film and development.
 Phoebe graduated in July 2018.